soodam 수담 soo-dahm

 see the object

-3. French linen napkin
+3. French linen napkin, set of four

 see the object